 Common Goldendoodle Colors

 Goldendoodles come in a variety of different fur colors, which can vary significantly even within the same litter.
-The most common Goldendoodle colors are cream, black, and brown.
-Goldendoodles are typically solid in color and usually don not have spots or splotches like other dog breeds.
+The most common Goldendoodle colors are cream, black, red, and brown.
+Goldendoodles are typically solid in color and but can rarely have patches of different colors.

 What Determines the Color of a Goldendoodle?